Databasin-AI/.github/profile/README.md

-# Databasin AI

-Welcome to the Databasin AI organization! 🚀
+Welcome to the Databasin GitHub organization! 🚀

 ## About Us

-This organization hosts the open source tools produced by the Databasin team to integrate and extend the capabilities of the [Databasin platform](https://databasin.ai/).
+This organization hosts the open source tools managed by the Databasin team to integrate and extend the capabilities of the [Databasin platform](https://databasin.ai/).

 ## What is Databasin?